Skip to main content

 guarantee that the names utilized in this namespace will not leak

 into the broader Internet.
-Such usage may include appearance in log
+Since usage may appear in log files,

-files, email headers, and the like.
-Users, therefore, should not
+email headers, and the like; users should not rely on the

 Users should also not assume the appearance of such names is